RimaMez/RimaMeziou_Task2/README.md

  env\Scripts\activate

 * Install the dependencies:
+pip install -r requirements.txt
+Then
-pip install -r requirements.txt \n pip install -U langchain-community
+pip install -U langchain-community

 * Please run the app:
 streamlit run app.py

 * Insert the FQA_data.txt file into the app and ask a question related to the text file.

 "# RimaMeziou_Task2"